gabrielbmoro/screen-share-recorder/README.md

 ### Run

 - To record your screen you just need to tap in Start button, the Stop button will be enabled after you start a recording.
-Currently we are saving the recording in the directory *DCIM*.
+Currently we are saving the recording in a internal app directory -> */data/data/com.example.screenrecorder/files/recorded.mp4*.
+You can open the file using *Android Studio Device Explorer*.

-- Currently we don't have support for high resolutions, so you can face crashes related to that.

 ![Teaser](img/Screen-Recording-2023-05-28-at-19.24.51.gif)